The most recent map products from the model are shown below, in addition to an interactive map of the latest prediction.

 Status of environmental products from CMEMS:

 This example shows both model predictions and environmental covariates used to estimate the models.
 Change the date and selected variable to explore these relationships in more detail.
+Layers are available starting from 2025-06-22.

 Clone the repository: https://github.com/joshcullen/CEG_operationalization